 Demos are a little bit like video recordings of the game, except what they really do is record all the data sent/received in the game so it can be replayed later (it is not a video file!).
 Demos are recorded on THE SERVER only (as recording demos locally causes issues).

 Demos are recorded on all servers by default.
 However, if they've been disabled on the server you're on, you can only get them recorded if you are an ADMIN and have the server's admin password.

 When demos are recorded, you'll be prompted to download it by pressing F10 and if pressed, your demo will be downloaded.

-If you would like to download a previous demo that's still located on the server, you can use: Demos ⇒ Download demos in the menus.
+If you would like to download a previous demo that's still located on the server, press ESC in-game and use: Download a demo... in the menu.

 If you want to play a custom map online, then there are three requirements to get it running:

 If you would like to reset all your controls back to the defaults, you can type the /resetbinds command.
-Alternatively, you can find this inside Settings ⇒ Keyboard settings by choosing Reset keybinds to default settings....
+Alternatively, you can find this inside Settings ⇒ Keyboard settings... by choosing Reset all keybinds to default settings....

 "resetcfg" deletes the saved.cfg and init.cfg files which contains all user-chosen settings for AssaultCube.
 You will need to restart AssaultCube for this to take effect.

 If you would like to see a reference of commands during the game, you can access these through the menu by going through: Help ⇒ AssaultCube reference.

 If you know the command you would like to use, but just want some information about it, you can type the command into AssaultCube and information about this command will be displayed.
 You can disable this documentation reference if you want by pressing F1 when it is shown.